Day One

 Day one of Cheltenham, otherwise known as Champion Day, kicks off four days of show-stopping entertainment in style.

-Seven races are scheduled on day one of Cheltenham, with all eyes on the 15:30 Champion Hurdle, a two-mile Grade 1 race previously won by some of the very best in the sport.
-Legends like Blaris, National Spirit and Sir Ken have made a name off this prestigious race, which dates all the way back to 1927.
+Seven races are scheduled on day one of Cheltenham, with all eyes on the 16:00 Champion Hurdle, a two-mile Grade 1 race previously won by some of the very best in the sport.

 History of Champion Day

-Since its inception, Champion Day has set the tone for what horse racing fans can expect over the four days to come.
-The built-up excitement of Cheltenham is there from the outset on Champion Day, setting the stage perfectly ahead of the very first race.
+The built-up excitement of Cheltenham Festival is there from the outset on Champion Day, setting the stage perfectly ahead of the very first race.

 The race has helped create multiple legends in the sport with some winning the grand prize on multiple occasions.
 Five horses have won three Champion Hurdles, a current record yet to be beaten: